edbury/gremlin-camp/src/site/notes/spaces/mosh/GOBLIN.md

 10. **Midnight Ocean**: Deep and mysterious, evoking the depths of nighttime seas.

 ### Informational Display Add-Ons

+- Utilizes the OGRE's plugin API and requires training in Computers

 How to add third-party open-source scripts and programs to enhance the OGRE's base functionality.